-- The application is submitted by an eligible applicant. - The requested award amount does not exceed the award ceiling. - The application is responsive to the scope of the NOFO. - The following application elements are included: - o SF-424 (Grants.gov) - Proposal Abstract (JustGrants) - Proposal Narrative (JustGrants) - Budget detail form, which includes the budget items, their calculations, and explanation (JustGrants)
+- The application is submitted by an eligible applicant. - The requested award amount does not exceed the award ceiling. - The application is responsive to the scope of the NOFO. - The following application elements are included: - SF-424 (Grants.gov) - Proposal Narrative (JustGrants) - Budget detail form, which includes the budget items, their calculations, and explanation (JustGrants) - Applicant State or local government entities only: Certification by the Chief Executive Officer (or senior official) of the Applicant Government (using Appendix1 template)